CLAN MACFARLANE WORLDWIDE, INC.

 Section 10.1.
 NOMINATIONS

-(1) Candidates for nomination must be a current voting member for at least one year and not a current member of a competing association.
+(1) Candidates for nomination must be a current voting member for at least one year least one year as of April 11; and is not a current director, officer, or commissioner of a competing association.

 (2) Any current voting member may nominate a candidate.